 The Pichola lake surrounding Jag Mandir was properly developed and enlarged by Maharana Udai Singh II, in 1560; he had built the Jag Mandir and the Lake Palace on separate islands in the lake.
 In 1623 Prince Khurram (who later became Emperor Shahjahan) took refuge here when he was living under Mewar protection after being expelled by his father Emperor Jahangir.

 Today Jag Mandir is a luxury restaurant.
 The hotel service picks you up in a speed boat from the lakeside near City Palace; as you leave City Palace you are surrounded by darkness and suddenly you see a bright shining building.
 It’s a gorgeous sight to see.
 The food was scrumptious too.

-After leaving the fort a 45 minutes or so journey took us to famous magnificent Ranakpur Jain Temple.
-As we entered the temple and roaming around aimlessly we were lucky to spot a priest who volunteered to be our guide; he graciously spent the next 1 hour explaining in English and showing us around the temple and its specialities.
+After leaving the fort 45 minutes or so the journey took us to the famous magnificent Ranakpur Jain Temple.
+As we entered the temple and roamed around aimlessly we were lucky to spot a priest who volunteered to be our guide; he graciously spent the next 1 hour explaining in English and showing us around the temple and its specialities.
 The temple has numerous marble pillars, each intricately carved.